How to Add Alt Text to LinkedIn Images

 Common Alt Text Issues

-Technical glitches can be incredibly frustrating.
-If you notice the ALT button is missing or your alt text isn’t saving, try refreshing the page, switching to a different browser like Chrome or Firefox, clearing your cache, or signing out and back in.
-These steps can often resolve the issue and ensure your alt text works as intended.
+Technical glitches can be frustrating.
+If you notice the ALT button is missing or your alt text isn't saving, try refreshing the page, switching browsers, clearing your cache, or signing out and back in.

 Vague descriptions are another common problem.
 Instead of generic phrases like "image of a person", aim for more specific details.
 For example, describe the image as "Four colleagues discussing project plans in a conference room."
 This level of detail provides screen reader users with a clearer understanding of the image's content.